AjayGanesh02/WHSolverApp/README.md

+# React Frontend for Word Hunt Solver

+This contains the frontend code for my Word Hunt Solver app.
+The project uses Amazon AWS Amplify for hosting and CD pipelines.
+The backend can be found using the link in the About section.

-# Getting Started with Create React App
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).